 Before you plan to build a wheelchair ramp, either one of our modular wheelchair ramps systems or another system, it is a good idea to become familiar with the ADA codes.
 We have put together this information in an effort to help you in learn more about the ADA codes and how to comply with them.
 We also have additional information on this web site that you may find helpful like Aluminum Modular Ramps vs. Wooden Ramps You can also see some interesting ADA related links at the bottom of the page.

 The Americans with Disabilities Act (ADA) was set forth in 1990.
 The ADA recognizes and protects the civil rights of individuals with disabilities, enabling them to share in and contribute to the vitality of American life.
 The ADA means access to:

 ADA's regulations are issued and enforced by both the Department of Justice and the Department of Transportation.
 The Americans with Disabilities Act Accessibility Guidelines (ADAAG) of the U.S. Architectural and Transportation Compliance Board (ATBCB) require public facilities and grounds to comply with design, construction, and installation standards.
 Although not binding to personal residences, these standards should be taken into consideration when purchasing a modular ramp.

 WHERE DO MODULAR RAMPS FIT IN?

-As it relates to ramps, the ADAAG specifies how steep a ramp (incline) must be, ramp width, handrail design, etc. The EZ-Install Modular Ramp System meets all ADAAG requirements.
+As it relates to ramps, the ADAAG specifies how steep a ramp (incline) must be, ramp width, handrail design, etc. The EZ-Access Modular Ramp System meets all ADAAG requirements.
 Although a ramp system installed at a private residence typically is not obligated to meet ADAAG requirements, by following these guidelines the end user is assured acceptable levels of convenience, comfort, and safety:

 2010 ADA Standards will be mandatory March 15, 2012.
 (1991 ADA Standards are usable until then.)